ivansanchezvera/cloudmapper-helm-chart/readme.md

 Check that everything is ready and running.
 Also check the ports.
 Remember we need to set a NodePort to externalize our service (it ranges from 30000 to 32767 ).
 So the service port should within those ranges.

 If using minikube try exposing the service via tunnel (this is a know problem in minikube on macs as far as I know).
 Try exposing the service doing:
 `minikube service <name_of_service>`

 Example:
 `minikube service cloudmapper-helm-repo-test1-cloudmappert-chart`

 Remember that we can obtain the name of the service via:
 `kubectl get all`
 or more details about the service using:
 `kubectl get service -o wide`

 It is also useful to check the logs of the pods via:
 `kubectl logs <name_of_the_pod>`

 Remember that we can obtain the name of the service via:
 `kubectl get all`
 or more details about the service using:
 `kubectl get pod -o wide`

 ### Problem: I get the Error: INSTALLATION FAILED: Secret in version "v1" cannot be handled as a Secret: illegal base64 data... message.
 ### Possible solution: Make sure that you are overriding the values with base64 ones.
 An easy approach its described at the beggining of this document by using override.yaml .
 To encode values on base64 you can use an online encoder or in the command line just try:
 `echo -n <your_plaintext_value> | base64`

-to decode just try:
+To decode just try:
 `echo -n <your_base64encoded_value> | base64 --decode`

 ### Problem: I get the Error: Error: INSTALLATION FAILED: cannot re-use a name that is still in use ... message.
 ### Possible solution: Just try changing the name while running the chart or specify --generate-name
 The syntax to install the helm chart is:
 `helm install <the_name_for_your_chart> cloudmapper-helm-chart-repo-ivan/cloudmappert-chart --values override.yaml --debug`
 For example:
 `helm install cloudmapper-helm-repo-test1 cloudmapper-helm-chart-repo-ivan/cloudmappert-chart --values override.yaml --debug`

 ### Problem: My pod takes a long time running, it havent reach the ready status.